(914) 315-7033

 Step 3: HEPA Vacuuming.
 The entire attic space is vacuumed with commercial HEPA-vac equipment that captures particles down to 0.3 microns.
 This removes residual droppings, dust, and spore-laden material.

 Step 4: Antimicrobial Treatment.
 We apply a professional-grade antimicrobial agent to all surfaces.
 This kills bacteria, fungal spores, and neutralizes odor at the molecular level.
+We also use sealants to encapsulate any areas where heavy staining has occurred.

 Step 5: Re-insulation.
 Once the space is certified clean, we install fresh insulation to the appropriate R-value for your climate zone.
 Your attic is restored to pre-damage condition or better.